Jiarre/NGN/Z_Progetto/README.md

 Disable and Stop systemd-resolved.service in commnetsemu for free update of /etc/resolv.conf

-sudo systemctl stop systemd-resolved.service sudo rm /etc/resolve.conf (it's a symlink)
+sudo systemctl stop systemd-resolved.service sudo rm /etc/resolv.conf (it's a symlink to /run/systemd/resolve/resolv.conf)

 ## How to run the project ##
 - Connect dhcp/dns to comnetsemu's eth1